Teodor Peterek: Life and career

+Together with Gerard Wodarz and Ernest Willimowski, Peterek was part of Ruch's attack, which is to this day regarded as one of the best forward formations in history of Polish Soccer League.
+In 189 games for Ruch (1928–1939), he scored 154 goals, a lot of them with the head - this was due to "Teo's" height - at 182 centimeters, he was one of the tallest forwards in Poland.
+Twice - in 1936 (together with Wilimowski - 18 goals) and in 1938 (21 goals), was the best scorer of the League.

 World War II

-During the Second World War, played in Bismarckhuetter Sport-Verein (1939–1941), which was in fact pre-war Ruch Chorzów, with a German name.
+During the Second World War, Peterek played in Bismarckhuetter Sport-Verein (1939–1941), which was in fact a pre-war Ruch Chorzów, with a German name.
 In 1942, Theodor (this was the German-language variation of his first name) was conscripted to the Wehrmacht, two years later escaped the German Army and was captured by the Allies, who sent him to Polish units.
-There, he returned to soccer, representing the Polish Army Soccer Team in 88 friendly games.
+There, he returned to football, representing the Polish Army team in 88 friendly games.

 After the war

-When the war ended, remained in France and in 1947 returned to Chorzów.
-In 1948 played a few games in Ruch's jersey, then quit soccer and became a coach.
-Together with Gerard Wodarz and Ernest Willimowski, Peterek was part of Ruch's forward, which is to this day regarded as one of the best forward formations in history of Polish Soccer League.
-In 189 games for Ruch (1928–1939), he scored 154 goals, a lot of them with the head - this was due to "Teo's" height - at 182 centimeters, he was one of the tallest forwards in Poland.
-Twice - in 1936 (together with Wilimowski - 18 goals) and in 1938 (21 goals), was the best scorer of the League.